sazonovanton/SirChatalot/README.md

 `gpt-4-vision-preview` is a model from GPT-4 Turbo family, which can be more capable than GPT-4 and offered at a lower price.

 ## Image generation
-You can generate images with DALL-E while using OpenAI API.
+You can generate images with OpenAI API.
 To do that, you need to change the `OpenAI.ImageGeneration` field to `True` in the `./data/.config` file:
 ```ini
 ...
 ImageGeneration = False